It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 There's one thing I want to do when we come back.

-Um the last call of the last hour, uh Salt Lake City.
+The last call of the last hour, Salt Lake City.

-It was an ad campaign run by opponents of Proposition Eight, which even in this, you know, all Democrat all the time year won in California.
+It was an ad campaign run by opponents of Proposition 8, which even in this all-Democrat all-the-time year won in California.

 And by the way, you know why Prop 8 won in California, Obama voters.

-If you were confused by that, consider the following that of all those black folk who rushed to the polls in California to vote for uh for Barack Obama, a large percentage of them with equal pride voted for Prop Eight.
+If you were confused by that, consider the following: that of all those black folk who rushed to the polls in California to vote for Barack Obama, a large percentage of them with equal pride voted for Prop 8.

 Black America is more socially conservative than even it realizes.